VardhanSuroshi/Memory-Design-And-Testing/README.md

-## 3.Read operation
+## 3. Read operation
-+ To perform read operation, the memory cell should have some value.
++ To perform a read operation, the memory cell should have some value.
-Consider, '1' is stored in the memory cell (Q =1 and Q' = 0).
+Consider, that '1' is stored in the memory cell (Q =1 and Q' = 0).

 + Initially the bit lines BL and BL' are pre-charged to Vdd.
-Thenthe word line WL is made high.
+Then the word line WL is made high.
 So the transistors M1, M4, M5 and M6 (From Fig 1) will turn ON.

-+Therefore BL' gets discharged through the series transistors M5-M1 and BL will remain at its pre-charged state.
++Therefore BL' gets discharged through the series transistors M5-M1 and BL will remain in its pre-charged state.

-+ As the difference between the two bit lines build up, the sense amplifier is activated which gives output i.e. '1' is read from the memory cell.
++ As the difference between the two-bit lines builds up, the sense amplifier is activated which gives output i.e. '1' is read from the memory cell.